Munich Airport: Ambulance service

 Emergency medical services at the airport are provided by the Malteser Hilfsdienst under a public service contract.
 A rescue vehicle is available around the clock and may also respond to calls outside the airport area.
 Additional regional or supraregional rescue services are dispatched by the regional control center, which coordinates emergency responses across the area.

-An emergency physician from the airport medical center is available on site and responds when required.
+An emergency physician from the airport medical center is available on site.

 Ground transportation

 Road

 Munich Airport is accessible via nearby Motorway A 92, which connects to motorway A9 (towards Nuremberg) and Munich's ring motorway A99.
 Bavarian State Road St. 2584 connects A 92's exit 6 (Flughafen München)—an incomplete interchange that can only be used by traffic to and from the west—to the terminals.
 Access from the east is possible via exit 8 (Freising Ost) and Bavarian State Road St. 2580, which connects to St. 2584 in the east of the airport.